 1943 “Rosie the Riveter,” in Kokomo, is producing turbo supercharger blades for the war effort.
 About half of the workforce, which peaked at about 2,000 employees, are women.

-1945 One hundred acres of land south of the main plant is purchased and becomes the Defenbaugh Street Operations, producing wrought alloys.
+1945 One hundred acres of land south of the main plant are purchased and become the Defenbaugh Street Operations, producing wrought alloys.
 This is a critical turning point because wrought products would eventually constitute the whole business of Haynes International.

 1950 Cobalt alloy L-605, later known as HAYNES® 25, is introduced.
 The L-605 name came from the designation of the first heat of the alloy that was made by Haynes Stellite.